jenkinsci/blueocean-acceptance-test/README.md

 # Prepare your system

-## Install xmllint
+## Install xmllint/libssl-dev

-You need to install xmllint prior of running the server!
+You need to install xmllint and libssl-dev prior of running the server!

 In debian:

 ```
-apt-get install libxml2-utils
+apt-get install libxml2-utils libssl-dev
 ```

 # Building